pchelle/OSP-Qualification-Reports/README.md

 - Create a new branch from the `create-reports` branch (for instance, `my-reports`)
   - Define the appropriate OSP environment and tools by updating `tools.csv`
-  - Define the models and projects by updating `models.csv`
+  - Define the qualifications by updating `qualifications.csv`
-  - Go to the Github Action: [Qualification Reports](https://github.com/Open-Systems-Pharmacology/OSP-Qualification-Reports/actions/workflows/create-reports.yaml)
+  - Go to the Github Action: [Qualification Reports](https://github.com/Open-Systems-Pharmacology/OSP-Qualification-Reports/actions/workflows/create-reports.yml)
     - Click on the button __Run workflow__
       - Select your branch in the first step (for instance, `my-reports`)
       - Click on the green button __Run workflow__